REPORTS OF DANGEROUS BEHAVIOR BY STUDENTS

 This policy describes the process to address reported incidents of dangerous behavior that are directed against school staff by students on school grounds or at school activities, in accordance with 20-A M.R.S.A. § 6555.
 Any report of dangerous behavior by a student that is not directed against school staff should be reported directly to the Principal/designee to be addressed through applicable student conduct policies/procedures.

-For the purpose of this policy, “dangerous behavior” means student behavior directed at school staff on school grounds or at school activities when the behavior harms or presents a risk of harm to school staff.
+For the purpose of this policy, “dangerous behavior” means student behavior on school grounds or at school activities – including field trips, interscholastic competitions, and any co- or extra-curricular activities held at Yarmouth School facilities or at other sites – when the behavior harms or presents a risk of harm to students or others.

 For the purpose of this policy, “assigned school employee” means a Yarmouth School Department employee chosen by the local president of the bargaining unit of the staff member allegedly subjected to the dangerous behavior.